crystdang/election-analysis/README.md

             largest_turnout = county_name
             largest_turnout_percentage = county_percentage
 ```
-The largest turnout can easily be proven by using an if statement
+The largest turnout can easily be proven by running a for loop that will run through each county and wiill be overridden by the highest total.

+---

   - Candidate Votes:
       - **Charles Casper Stockham:** *23.0% (85,213)*
       - **Diana DeGette:** *73.8% (272,892)*
       - **Raymon Anthony Doane:** *3.1% (11,606)*

+	##### Code used:
+	The same tools were used for counting and categorizing the counties.

+---

   - Winner:
       - **Winning Candidate:** *Diana DeGette*
       - **Winning Vote Count:** *272,892*
       - **Winning Percentage:** *73.8%*

+	##### Code used:
+	The same tools were used for classifying the largest turnout.

+---
   [This text file](analysis/election_results.txt) was created reflecting this results as well.